 This is the type I use for my home.
 I love how small and compact they are and most certainly, they are so pretty too!
 You can check it out here – Ultrasonic Cool Mist Humidifier – Premium Humidifying Unit with Whisper-quiet Operation, Automatic Shut-off, and Night Light Function

 I also own this one and use it in my master bedroom.
 Essential Oil Diffuser 350ml Ultrasonic Humidifier Aromatherapy I love the wood grain look of it and it works great.
 I love how it changes colors using LED lights!

 6 – Reverse Your Ceiling Fans – If you have ceiling fans, now is the time to reverse them.
 Reversing them will help to pull down the warm air that would otherwise be trapped up near the ceiling.
 If you don’t have fans, I recommend you get them ASAP.

 Not only are they amazing in the summer but they are also great for cold weather use too.
-Keeping the warm air circulating around your room makes a huge difference and save you money too.
+Keeping the warm air circulating around your room makes a huge difference and saves you money too.
 It’s always smart being energy-efficient, isn’t it?

 Be sure to prep your home for winter soon!
 If you have any questions, please be sure to leave them in the comment section below.

 And as always, thanks so much for stopping by!
 If you like this post, 6 Easy Ways To Prep Your Home For Winter, subscribe via email below and never miss a post again!